 What are the difference between mortgage brokers versus mortgage bankers?

 - Many home buyers, especially first time home buyers, go to their local bank to apply for a mortgage loan

 - Most banks and credit unions have their own mortgage lending overlays

-- For example, a home buyer can qualify for a 3.5% down payment FHA mortgage loan under FHA mortgage lending guidelines.
+- For example, a home buyer can qualify for a 3.5% down payment FHA mortgage loan under FHA mortgage lending guidelines

 - However, many banks, credit unions, and mortgage bankers will set their own lending guidelines

-- This is called a mortgage lender overlay.
+- This is called a mortgage lender overlay

-- There are many mortgage companies where there they have no mortgage lender overlays and as long as you can get an approved eligible per Fannie Mae’s Automated Underwriting System and can provide the documents verifying whatever you stated on your mortgage application, the mortgage loan application will be the mortgage loan approval.
+- As long as borrowers can get an approved eligible per Fannie Mae’s Automated Underwriting System and can provide the documents verifying whatever stated mortgage application, borrowers will get mortgage loan approval

-- Difference between mortgage brokers and mortgage bankers is that mortgage brokers do not use their own funds to fund the home loan and are associated with third party wholesale mortgage lenders.
+Difference between mortgage brokers and mortgage bankers is that mortgage brokers do not use their own funds to fund the home loan and are associated with third party wholesale mortgage lenders.

-- How do mortgage brokers get paid?
-Mortgage brokers get paid a commission by wholesale mortgage lenders via yield spread premium
+- Mortgage brokers get paid a commission by lenders via yield spread premium

 - The maximum compensation a mortgage broker can get paid by law is no more than 3% but most have comp plans of 2.5% to 2.75%.